eventql/eventql/doc/deployment/cluster_setup.md

     client_auth_backend=trust

 The `cluster.name` option contains the cluster name (you can run multiple EventQL clusters with a single coordinator).
-You may set the cluster name o whatever you want.
+You may set the cluster name to whatever you want.

 The `cluster.coordinator` option specifies that we are going to use zookeeper